swapnilk30/java-developer-notes/Core Java.md

 # CORE JAVA

 ## Type Of Application :
-- Standalone application
+- Standalone application -> desktop application,which need to be installed on desktop.
-- Web Application
+- Web Application -> application which are made to run on internet via server connection with dynamic web pages support
-- Enterprice Application
+- Enterprice Application -> distributed in nature
-- Mobile Application
+- Mobile Application -> created for mobile devices.

 ## MultiThreading